robcampbell79/test_app/README.md

 routes/web.php - I added the line Route::resource('mytest', 'TestController'); This has changed, update below.

-Update from above: routes/web.php - I added
+Update from above: routes/web.php - Laracasts, videos on using Laravel, suggested setting routes in this way, thus I added

     Route::get('/mytest', function () {